openstreetmap-ng/openstreetmap-ng/FAQ.md

 ### MongoDB is not open-source. ([src](https://community.openstreetmap.org/t/the-next-generation-of-openstreetmap-in-python/105621/4))

-The MongoDB Community Edition is source-open and published under the Server-Side Public License (SSPL).
-This license is derived from the GPL but includes additional terms that mainly impact projects offering MongoDB as a service.
-However, these additional terms are beyond the scope of OSM operations.
+The MongoDB Community Edition, a source-open database, is licensed under the Server-Side Public License (SSPL).
+While SSPL is a derivative of GPL and introduces some additional terms, these are mainly relevant for projects offering MongoDB as a service.
+For the vast majority of users, especially those focused on OSM operations, these additional terms won't impact their usage.

-For our purposes, MongoDB can be treated as a GPL-licensed database.
-This does not affect any of the free and open aspects of the OpenStreetMap-NG project, which continues to remain free and open-source.
+When you host your own OpenStreetMap instance and aren't offering MongoDB services externally, it's much like running a GPL-licensed database.
+Only when you decide to provide MongoDB services to others do the SSPL terms come into play.